Otto09/ASPNETCoreMySQLConsoleApp/README.md

 #ASPNETCoreMySQLConsoleApp
-This is an ASP.NET Core Console Application from an existing MySQL Database
+This is an ASP.NET Core Console Application for an existing MySQL Database